WebEngineering-FHNW/Kolibri/README.md

 The christmas_tooltip branch contains styling and additions such that tooltips appear in a Christmas style consistently for all input fields.

+Branched off main branch tag v_0.9.9, see old content there.

 ### Sources
 The src dir is under docs such that we can publish the sources directly.